MicrosoftDocs/hybrid/hybrid/app-solutions/pattern-highly-available-kubernetes.md

 And as mentioned in the previous section, these areas are the responsibility of the Azure Stack Hub operator and can vary between organizations.
 Plan BCDR according to your available tools and processes.

-**Infrastructure / Configuration**
+**Infrastructure and configuration**

-The Infrastructure / Configuration section covers the physical and logical infrastructure and the configuration of Azure Stack Hub.
+This section covers the physical and logical infrastructure and the configuration of Azure Stack Hub.
 It covers actions in the admin and the tenant spaces.

 The Azure Stack Hub operator (or administrator) is responsible for maintenance of the Azure Stack Hub instances.
 Including components such as the network, storage, identity, and other topics that are outside the scope of this article.
 To learn more about the specifics of Azure Stack Hub operations, see the following resources: